Hypoplastic left heart syndrome

 In babies with this condition, the left side of the heart is unable to send enough blood to the body.
 As a result, the right side of the heart must maintain the circulation for both the lungs and the body.
 The right ventricle can support the circulation to both the lungs and the body for a while, but this extra workload eventually causes the right side of the heart to fail.

 The only possibility of survival is a connection between the right and the left side of the heart, or between the arteries and pulmonary arteries (the blood vessels that carry blood to the lungs).
 Babies are normally born with two of these connections:

 - Foramen ovale (a hole between the right and left atrium)

 - Ductus arteriosus (a small blood vessel that connects the aorta to the pulmonary artery)

-Both of these connections normally close on their own a few days after birth.
+Both connections normally close on their own a few days after birth.